-The ‘Upstream’ course is now taught by Dan Domeracki, the current Vice President, Government, Industry & Corporate Stewardship at Schlumberger.
+The Upstream course is now taught by Dan Domeracki, vice president of government, industry and corporate stewardship at Schlumberger.
 Dan comes to us with 43 years of experience at the world’s premier oil field services company.
-A geologist with a Masters from the University of South Carolina, Dan has worked in numerous Schlumberger business lines while undertaking foreign assignments in Calgary, the U.K. and South America.
-His current position entails responsibility for Schlumberger’s government and public affairs along with its global Economic, Social and Governance stewardship reporting.
-Dan’s work has involved extensive involvement with major oil companies, government agencies both here and abroad, NGOs and major environmental groups.
+A geologist with a master’s degreefrom the University of South Carolina, Dan has worked in numerous Schlumberger business lines while undertaking foreign assignments in Calgary, the U.K. and South America.
+His current position entails responsibility for Schlumberger’s government and public affairs along with its global economic, social and governance stewardship reporting.
+His work has involved extensive involvement with major oil companies, government agencies both here and abroad, NGOs and major environmental groups.

-Dan’s approach to ‘the Business of the Upstream’ emphasizes the connection between evolving technology for finding/producing oil & gas, and the commercial realities critical to doing so profitably.
-Oil and Gas companies live or die depending upon such factors as their ability to gain access to prospective acreage, their success ratio for discovering ‘commercial volumes,’ the volumes producible from their successful efforts, the cost structure of their production assets and the fiscal terms negotiated with resource owners.
-Dan’s course takes students inside these critical success factors, showing how geologic assessment, 3 and 4-D seismic, and various approaches to drilling into discovered reservoirs can yield cash flows sufficient to grow the firm profitably.
-MBA skills in cash flow modeling, economic framing of different projects and project risk assessment are honed in the process.
+Dan’s approach to the Business of the Upstream emphasizes the connection between evolving technology for finding/producing oil and gas, and the commercial realities critical to doing so profitably.
+Oil and gas companies live or die depending upon such factors as their ability to gain access to prospective acreage, their success ratio for discovering commercial volumes, the volumes producible from their successful efforts, the cost structure of their production assets and the fiscal terms negotiated with resource owners.
+Dan’s course takes students inside these critical success factors, showing how geologic assessment, 3- and 4-D seismic, and various approaches to drilling into discovered reservoirs can yield cash flows sufficient to grow the firm profitably.
+Students hone their skills in cash flow modeling, economic framing of different projects and project risk assessment are honed in the process.
 Finally, Dan takes up the various environmental externalities facing this industry segment, discussing how good operators assess these and manage their operations to minimize impacts.